 The stunning natural beauty of the American Southwest, and my love of all things botanical form the foundation of my work.

 My Father was a landscape gardener and I was his sidekick.
-We planted, tended and loved our gardens and being outdoors surrounded by the beauty and lushness of nature.
-In every season, a garden, orchard, or meadow held wonder for me.... wonder at the design of a leaf, a blossom, a tree.
-In 2003, I took my first class in Botanical Illustration at the Lewis Ginter Botanical Gardens in Richmond, Virginia, which kindled my passion for botanical art and gave expression to my enchantment with gardens and plants…with the layers, and depth and details we see when we stop and “stare... until we see transcendence.”
+We planted, tended and loved our gardens and being outdoors surrounded by nature’s beauty.
+In every season, a garden, orchard, or meadow beckoned me to examine closely what was at hand….a leaf, a blossom, a tree.
+In 2003, a class in Botanical Illustration at the Lewis Ginter Botanical Gardens in Richmond, Virginia kindled my passion for botanical art and gave expression to my enchantment with gardens and plants…with the layers, and depth and details we see when we stop and “stare... until we see transcendence.”
 (Flannery O’Connor).
 Botanical art became my expression of the intricacies, mysteries and beauty surrounding us daily.
-It is this sense of mystery and beauty; I hope to communicate to you with my art.
+It is this sense of mystery and beauty, I hope to communicate to you with my art.

 Spending a year teaching art on the Navajo Reservation gave me the opportunity to travel throughout New Mexico and Arizona, absorbing the sculptural landscape forms, visiting pueblos and hogans, ancient sites and long abandoned homes.
 The history of the area is alive for me, the presence of the ancients still shimmering through the light and the landscape.
 This mystique is what I attempt to give voice to in my work.

-I studied Botanical Illustration and Art at The Lewis Ginter Botanical Gardens in Richmond, Virginia, and received a Certificate in Botanical Illustration.
-Christaphora Robeers, international artist and teacher based in Richmond, continues to be my most valued teacher and critic.
-My painting group in East Carolina under the guidance of Gail Ritzer joyfully encourages and inspires me to explore new directions in my work.
+I received my certificate in Botanical Illustration and Art from The Lewis Ginter Botanical Gardens in Richmond, Virginia.
+Christaphora Robeers, international artist and teacher based in Richmond, was a most valued teacher and critic.
+My painting group in East Carolina under the guidance of Gail Ritzer joyfully encouraged and inspired me to explore new directions in my work.
+Now living in the beautiful Texas Hill Country I look forward to exploring new life forms (except for rattlesnake!)

 I exhibit with juried group and solo shows in several venues throughout Virginia, New Mexico and North Carolina.